On coarse embeddings of amenable groups into hyperbolic graphs: ... and its proof

 \section{... and its proof}

-We now turn to the proof of Theorem \ref{thm:main}, which relies on two important invariants: the isoperimetric profile and the separation profile.
-The isoperimetric profile of a connected graph $\Gamma$ is defined as follows: where $\partial A$ is the set of edges joining a vertex of $A$ to a vertex of its complement.
-Introduced in \cite{BST}, the separation profile $\sep_\Gamma(n)$ of a connected graph $\Gamma$ is the supremum over all subgraphs of size $n$, of the number of vertices needed to be removed from the subgraph, in order to cut into connected pieces of size at most $n/2$.
-We shall the usual equivalence relation on monotonous functions: $f\approx g$ if $f\preceq g$ and $g\preceq f$, where the latter means that there exists $C>0$ such that $g(n)\leq Cf(Cn)$.
+We now turn to the proof of Theorem \ref{thm:main}, which relies on two important quasi-isometry invariants: the isoperimetric function and the separation profile.
+We shall use the usual equivalence relation on monotonous functions: $f\approx g$ if $f\preceq g$ and $g\preceq f$, where the latter means that there exists $C>0$ such that $g(n)\leq Cf(Cn)$.
+The class modulo $\approx$ of a monotonous function will be referred to as its {\it asymptotic behavior}.